aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 This variable defines the initial number of Zilla Plus instances.

-Optionally override the default instance type to use for Zilla Plus via `cdk.json`, in `zilla-plus` `private` `instanceType` variable.
+Optionally override the default instance type for Zilla Plus via `cdk.json`, in the `zilla-plus` `private` `instanceType` variable.

 ### `roleName`: Zilla Plus EC2 Instance Assumed Role

 > Default: (generated)

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
-If you prefer, you can specify your own role by setting `roleName` context variable in your `cdk.json` under `zilla-plus` object.
+If you prefer, you can specify your own role instead.

 List all IAM roles: